Use Code

 • Avoid drinking alcohol at night.

-As you implement these tips for managing your glucose, keep in mind that it’s a process.
+As you implement these tips for managing your glucose, remember that it’s a process.
 Continuous glucose monitoring will allow you to get to know your body better with time, and you’ll begin to understand exactly what your body needs.

 And remember—strive for progress, not perfection.